M7mmed-Sayed/JobPortalAPI/README.md

    - JobController for handling CRUD operations on companies.
    - JobRepository for database interactions.
    - User property added to the Job model to establish a relationship.

-5. **Planned Features for Future Versions**
+5.  **Applications:**

-    - **Applications:**
+    - Completed the implementation of application functionalities.
-        - Complete the implementation of application functionalities.
+    - ApplicationRepository for database interactions.
     - ApplicationController for handling CRUD operations on applications.
-        - UserRepository integration for user-related operations.
+    - get all Applications for specific job.

-        - Enhance application-related features such as status updates and notifications.
+6. **Planned Features for Future Versions**

     - **Posts:**
         - Introduce a Post model for handling user-generated content related to jobs or companies.